Boost Your WiFi with a Range Extender

 Signal strength indicator

 That's all there is to it.
-With an extender in place, you can be streaming music in your garage or checking Facebook on the porch in no time.
+With a repeater in place, you can be streaming music in your garage or checking Facebook on the porch in no time.
 But what if an extender can't get the Wi-Fi to the room you want?
-Then it's time to consider a powerline adapter kit.
+Then it's time to consider a wired alternative.

 A powerline adapter creates a wired connection from your router box to the room you need it without having to run a cable between the two areas.
 It does this by using the existing electrical system already built into your house.